MicrochipTech/egt_training_material_2023/README.md

-# Graphics Training Campagn WorldWide : EGT Material
+# Graphics Training Campaign WorldWide : EGT Material

 This repository contains the EGT Training material to provide a simple installation of the training material for Linux Hosts.